ruttingerhslu/fjack2jack/README.md

 In Jack, Variables have to be declared at the top of the function they're used in.

+One weakness that comes with this transpiler is that closures are not supported, Jack doesn't inherently support binding a variable to a function, thus implementing closures is not trivial.

 ## Code examples
 lambda with 2 args:
 ```